rtibi/MCW-Azure-Stack/OperationsLab/HOL step-by-step - Azure Stack.md

 ## Abstract and learning objectives

-In this hands-on lab, you will deploy the Azure Stack Development Kit and deploy the SQL Database and Azure App Service resource providers, as well as download several virtual machine images from the Azure Stack Marketplace.
-From there, you will implement a full taxonomy in Azure Stack consisting of a region, subscription, plan, offer, and quotas.
-After Azure Stack is configured, you will then deploy Azure SQL Database, Web and API apps and then deploy the Contoso application.
+In this hands-on lab, you will perform some common operator tasks in Azure Stack using PowerShell, portal, and ARM templates.

 At the end of this hands-on lab, you will be better able to deploy and manage solutions running on Azure Stack.